Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ![planning](eu.png)
 ### fig 07

-### link of the video showing finctionality of the App
+### link of the video showing the functionality of the App
 https://drive.google.com/drive/u/0/folders/1LroToxR6dvAlMBE8nLFqd9R5xnVKn9ny

 ### How the application could be extended/improved.
-1. In the registration and the login when we are writing inputs the spaces count as a caracther.
-The space should not count as a caracther.
+1. In the registration and the login.
+When we are writing inputs the spaces count as a character.
+Space should not count as a character.
 This should be improved
 2. When creating a show the table must ask for all the correct data, so if we miss the % in the volatility rate, or the currency (¥) in the price and retail price the data should not be saved, We should input all the correct information in the right column in the table.
 3. Although, we can identify the state of the shoe if is free or rented.
-When editing a shoe if we change the state to rented.
-The whole information of the shoe, should be copy to the rented list.
+When editing a shoe if we change the state to rent.
+The whole information of the shoe should be copy and provided to the rented list.
 4. We could provide more details about the shoe, such as the year that was launched, and a photo of it.
 5. The App could have images of shoes.

 ### References